sigmavirus24/github3.py/docs/source/api-reference/api.rst

 To interact with the GitHub API you can either authenticate to access protected functionality or you can interact with it anonymously.
-Authenticating provides more functionality to the the user (developer).
+Authenticating provides more functionality to the user (developer).

 To authenticate, you may use :func:`github3.login`.